aszepieniec/stark-anatomy/docs/faster.md

 Whenever $l-j \neq 0$, the sum $\sum_{i=0}^{2^k-1} \omega^{i(l+j)}$ vanishes.
 To see this, recall that $\omega^{2^{k-1} + i} = -\omega^i$ for all $i$, so every term in this sum has an equal and opposite term that cancels it.
 So in the formula above, the only coefficient $f_j$ that is multiplied by a nonzero sum is $f_{l}$, and in fact this sum is $\sum_{i=0}^{2^k-1}1 = 2^k$.
 So in summary, the $l$th coefficient of the double Fourier transform of $\mathbf{f}$ is $2^k \cdot f_{l}$, which is the same as the $l$th coefficient of $\mathbf{f}$ but scaled by a factor $2^k$.

 What was derived was an inverse fast Fourier transform.
-Specifically, this inverse is the same as the regular fast Fourier transform, except
+Specifically, this inverse is the same as the regular fast Fourier transform, except:
  - it uses $\omega^{-1}$ instead of $\omega$; and
  - it needs to undo the scaling factor $2^k$ on every coefficient.